bpkennedy/tamareth/Writing/Draft/1 just another builder [34].md

 Osu gently unrolled the parchment and stretched them on the stone floor beside them.
 His face was pleased as he looked over the layout and measurements, materials list, the positioning of the rails, the attention to detail.
 As flustered as Alokai was feeling, he was briefly overcome with a curiosity for Osu's opinion on their work and paid particular attention to him as he surveyed the plans.

 After a moment, he nodded and seemed satisfied.
 "Loto has always been a great asset to this tribe, and no-one can dispute that.
 Watching his work has always been a great pleasure of mine.
-That will be another fine project," he said, rolling back up the plans carefully.
+This will be another fine project," he said, rolling back up the plans carefully.

 Alokai found he'd been unconsciously holding his breath and felt some small relief.
 As Osu handed over the roll he asked, "Have you been learning his art?
 I hear he has raised you to apprentice now."